sebi-85/apyt/doc/source/apyt_cli.spectrum_align.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The flight length / hit position correction (top right) accounts for variations of the peak position across the detector.
-Sliders behave as in voltage correction, but visualization is three-dimensional.
-Defaults usually give good results; the orange fit grid should match the data points closely.
+The available sliders behave similarly to those in the voltage correction step, but the visualization is
+three-dimensional:

+- **Bin width** --- Resolution of peak position detection.
+- **Steps** --- Number of segments/grid points the detector is divided into along the *x* and *y* directions.
+- **Peak threshold** --- Relative threshold for peak tracking (see :ref:`voltage correction<apyt_cli.spectrum_align:Voltage correction>`).

+In most cases, the default values work well.
+If the orange fit grid closely matches the data points, the chosen parameters are appropriate.

 .. note::